 A high-quality interdisciplinary archive of over 1,500 leading academic journals across the humanities, social and natural sciences, as well as select monographs and other materials.
-The entire collection is full text searchable, includes high-quality images and is interlinked by millions of citations and references.
+The collection includes high-quality images and is interlinked by millions of citations and references.

-Literature Resource Center
+Literature Resource Center (Gale/Cengage Learning)

-Full text articles from more than 390 journals and literary magazines; biographies from Contemporary Authors, the Dictionary of Literary Biography and other reference works; selected critical essays from Gale's Literary Criticism Series; overviews of works from Gale's For Students Series and other reference works; definitions of literary terms from Merriam-Webster's Encyclopedia of Literature; also included are news, books reviews, primary sources, literary works and more.
+Full text articles from more than 390 journals and literary magazines; biographies from Contemporary Authors, the Dictionary of Literary Biography and other reference works; selected critical essays from Gale's Literary Criticism Series; overviews of works from Gale's For Students Series and other reference works; definitions of literary terms from Merriam-Webster's Encyclopedia of Literature; also included are news, book reviews, primary sources, literary works and more.

-MLA International Bibliography (EBSCOHost)
+MLA International Bibliography (EBSCOhost)